New York, United States

 Hamidreza Zoraghein conducts research on the intersections of population, environment, and climate change and is an expert on spatial analysis and population modeling.

-At the Population Council, Zoraghein co-leads the Demographic Modeling for Human and Environmental Research project and helps spearhead the Community Demographic Model (CDM), a set of tools that provide computer simulations of population dynamics and change.
+At the Population Council, Zoraghein co-leads a demographic modeling project for human and environmental research and helps spearhead the Community Demographic Model (CDM), a set of tools that provide computer simulations of population dynamics and change.
 CDM has been widely adopted to investigate the relationships between population, economic, climate, and environmental changes.

 Zoraghein also carries out research, supported by the European Commission, to illustrate the nuances of population distribution with major applications in global urbanization and human–environment dynamics.
 He contributes to the COVID-19 forecast hub of the US Centers for Disease Control and Prevention, collaborating with the University of Colorado Boulder on high resolution spatiotemporal forecasting of COVID-19 incidence using machine learning.